sf-wdi-37/active-record/README.md

 1. **Update your seed file to use FFaker data.**

   Take a look at the FFaker documentation linked above.
 Use ``FFaker`` to generate names and email addresses for 10 speakers, and add them to your database.
+You'll need to use [FFaker::Name](https://github.com/ffaker/ffaker/blob/master/REFERENCE.md#ffakername) to create first and last names and  [FFaker::Internet.email](https://github.com/ffaker/ffaker/blob/master/REFERENCE.md#ffakerinternet) to create email addresses.

   > Check out ffaker's [REFERENCE.md](https://github.com/ffaker/ffaker/blob/master/REFERENCE.md) for a comprehensive list of the kind of data available.